BTS World: Pre-registration starts for K-pop group’s mobile game

 Created in conjunction with the global superstars, BTS World will be a is a story-based mobile simulation game that takes players on an interactive journey.
 It reminds me of Kim Kardashian: Hollywood from Glu Mobile.
 Clearly, that is what Netmarble is thinking as well, as the South Korean mobile game company invested $190 million in BTS’s music label.

-“BTS WORLD was developed with the players in mind from the very beginning,” said Seungwon Lee, Chief Global Officer of Netmarble.
+“BTS World was developed with the players in mind from the very beginning,” said Seungwon Lee, Chief Global Officer of Netmarble.
 “Not only do they get to experience something entirely different, but they’re also getting access to a tremendous amount of new and exciting content we created with BTS specifically for the game.”

-BTS WORLD includes an exclusive 10,000 brand new photos, and 100 exclusive video clips.
+BTS World includes an exclusive 10,000 brand new photos, and 100 exclusive video clips.
 BTS World also brings players closer to the group, allowing them to virtually interact with members through a 1:1 interactive system.

 The pre-registration site will also give players a first look at BTS World, including a game introduction, a BTS story, and “From BTS” – a special sneak peek of the game’s “mobile function” that lets players interact virtually with group members.
 In addition, the site will feature a mini game, pairing players with the member they match with best as a manager through a short series of questions.